neuralinterfaces/commoners/docs/getting-started.md

 # Getting Started
 Welcome to Commoners!
-This guide will help you get started with building your first cross-platform application.
+In this guide, you'll build your first cross-platform application using Commoners in a few simple steps.

 Since Commoners is built on top of [Vite](https://vitejs.dev), you can use the `create-vite` package to scaffold a new project.
 To do this, run the following command in your terminal: